You have questions – we hopefully have answers! Have a question that’s not on here? Don’t hesitate to reach out and ask on our contact form.

-4. Is my credit information secure if I use it in a smart meter?
+Is my credit card secure when I use it in a smart meter?

 Yes.
 The company providing the meters, IPS, receives annual certification from a third party Qualified Security Assessor (QSAs) as recognized by the PCI Security Council for both Level 1 Payment Card Industry Data Security Standard (PCI-DSS) and Payment Application Data Security Standard (PA-DSS).
 Additionally, IPS undergoes quarterly external security scanning by an Approved Scanning Vendor (ASV).
 IPS’s payment gateway and software meets the terms of the Visa Cardholder Information Security Program (CISP) and the MasterCard Site Data Protection (SDP) programs.

 What are the parking meter rates and enforcement times?

 Once you sign up and register, it’s as easy as picking the Parkmobile zone you’re parking in and paying for your meter usage via Parkmobile’s many payment types.
 There’s detailed information on the Parkmobile website here.

 Please note: standard VT license plates do not utilize the letter, “O”, please be sure to use the number zero when registering your vehicle.